ObsisMc/VoiceCloningWatermark/README.md

 Run `run_train_multiwm.sh` to train.

-## Watermarking of Voice Cloning

-- whisper needs ffmpeg to read audio files, if you don't have it and cannot install it, you can replace the original code with `torchaudio.load()`

 ## Thanks
 - [Wavmark](https://github.com/wavmark/wavmark): Model's architecture is based on Wavmark.
 - [Pixinwav](https://github.com/migamic/PixInWav2): Training code refers to Pixinwav.